Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: The curtain-driven regime: characteristics and scaling analysis

 \subsection{Scaling analysis}

-To understand the transient nature of effectiveness in the curtain-driven regime and build the model mentioned above, we first perform a scaling analysis to derive the velocity, time, and length scales of the recirculation cells, since they are crucial for the exchange across the bubble curtain.
-An intuitive schematic of the flow field for the freshwater side of the lock is shown in figure~\ref{fig:schematic_recirculation_cell}.
+As a first step, we perform a scaling analysis to derive the typical velocity, time, and length scales of the recirculation cells expanding and correcting the approach by \citet{bacot2022bubble}.
+As will be shown, these typical time scales will help us interpret our results.
+An intuitive schematic of the flow field for the freshwater side of the lock is shown in Fig.~\ref{fig:schematic_recirculation_cell}.
 For the sake of brevity, only this side of the lock is shown, but a similar analysis can be done on the saltwater side.
+For our analysis, we consider two control volumes and the volume flow rates through their faces, which are denoted by $Q_j$ with $j=1\dots4$.
+Furthermore, we consider that these flow rates have reached a steady state (i.e. they are constant).
+An in-depth discussion on the actual time needed to reach such constant flow rates and the correctness of our assumption will follow below.

-As discussed in \S \ref{section:problem_description}, the typical velocity scales of a line bubble plume and the gravity current are $(gq_{air})^{1/3}$ and $\sqrt{g^{\prime}H}$, respectively.
+As discussed in Sect. \ref{section:problem_description}, the typical velocity scales of a line bubble plume and the gravity current are $(gq_{air})^{1/3}$ and $\sqrt{g^{\prime}H}$, respectively.
 Therefore, it is logical to expect that a typical velocity scale $U_c$ in the recirculation cell should contain contributions of both of these scales.
-To obtain the functional relation between $U_c$, on the one hand, and $(gq_{air})^{1/3}$ and $\sqrt{g^{\prime}H}$, on the other, we assume two control volumes as depicted in figure~\ref{fig:schematic_recirculation_cell}.
+To obtain the functional relation between $U_c$, on the one hand, and $(gq_{air})^{1/3}$ and $\sqrt{g^{\prime}H}$, on the other, we assume two control volumes as depicted in Fig.~\ref{fig:schematic_recirculation_cell}.
 First, we consider the control volume 1 centred around the boundary of the recirculation cell and the fresh water.
-Each face of control volume 1 has the same area $A$, and they extend throughout the width of the tank $W$.
-In the diagram, the volume flow rates through the faces of the control volumes are denoted by $Q_j$ with $j=1\dots4$.
-From the diagram, we assume that $U_c\sim Q_3/A$.
-Further, assuming that the flow rates have reached a steady state yields
+Each face of control volume 1 has the same area $A$, and they extend throughout the width $W$ of the tank.
+From the diagram, we assume that $U_c\sim Q_3/A$ and that

 where $Q_1$ and $Q_2$ are the volume flow rates through the opposite lateral faces of control volume 1.